LoyolaChicagoBooks/introcs-csharp/rst/binarysearching.rst

    10  20  30  40  50  60  70  80  90  100 115 125 135 145 155 178 198

-Binary search works by keeping track of the midpoint (mid) and the minimum (min) and maximum (max) positions where the item *might be*.
+Binary search works by keeping track of the midpoint (mid) and the minimum (min) and maximum (max) index positions where the item *might be*.

 If we are looking for a number, say, 115, here is a visual on how we might go about it.
-We start with the indices over the data being considered.
+We display the indices over the data being considered.
 Here min and max are the smallest and largest index to still consider.
 A textual explanation follows the visual: